 Welcome to Wilderness.

-This place is deeply loved by many who have camped here over more than four decades.
-The Camp and non-profit Northwest Wilderness Society are run entirely by volunteers.
+This place is deeply loved by many who have camped here over more than five decades.
+The Camp and non-profit Northwest Wilderness Society of the Unitarian Church are run entirely by volunteers.

 - Cut no living trees

 - No pets